isomerpages/isomerpages-isomergovsg/_documentation/7c-resources-creating-a-new-downloadable-post.md

 1. Select your "Staging" Branch
 2. Go to media folder in your repo and then the respective folder
+3. Go to _post folder
-3. Click on “Create new file” button
+4. Click on “Create new file” button
-4. Copy and paste the header code snippet below into your file
+5. Copy and paste the header code snippet below into your file
-5. Fill in title, date, permalink according to your need.
+6. Fill in title, date, permalink according to your need.
 We recommend to make reference from your other existing post
-6. Save the file in the format of YYYY-MM-DD-filename.md.
+7. Save the file in the format of YYYY-MM-DD-filename.md.
 THIS IS VERY IMPORTANT OTHERWISE IT WILL NOT WORK!
-7. Click on "Commit changes" button
+8. Click on "Commit changes" button

 ```
 # Sample code snippet for downloadable post